 Navigational Telex (NAVTEX)

 NAVTEX is an international, automated system for instantly distributing Maritime Safety Information (MSI) such as maritime navigational warnings, weather forecasts and warnings, search and rescue notices and similar information to ships.
-A small, low-cost and self-contained smart printing radio receiver (NAVTEX receiver) is an element of GMDSS and installed on the ship’s bridge.
+A small, low-cost, and self-contained smart printing radio receiver (NAVTEX receiver) is an element of GMDSS and installed on the ship’s bridge.
 Messages are broadcasted in English on 518 kHz, while 490 kHz and 4209.5 kHz are used to broadcast in English and/or local language.
-The messages are coded with a header code identified by using alphabets to represent broadcasting stations, type of messages, and followed by two figures indicating the serial number of the message.
+The messages are coded with the broadcasting stations, type of messages, and the serial number of the message.
 The time of broadcasting is internationally co-ordinated by areas (NAVAREA) to share the same frequency.

 Differential Global Navigational Satellite System (DGNSS)